 413 19 Göteborg

 You can find toilets to the right when coming through the entrance, in the entrance of the greenhouses, below the hill up to the Rhododendron valley (closed november - march) and also in the restaurant.

 Power-driven wheelchairs and other equipment can be borrowed in the shop april - october but have to be booked in advance.
 Call 010 - 473 77 77 (ask for the shop).
-Disability-toilets are found in the entrance area, in the restaurant and in the entrance of the greenhouses.
+Disability-toilets are found in the entrance area in the restaurant and in the center of the garden.
 Disability-elevator to the visitor's centre and administrational building can be found in the shop.Read more about accessibility here:

 Dogs are not allowed into the garden during 1 mars - 30 september.